Posted on Updated on 5 Comments

 Spicy Italian Marinated Mushrooms Finished and Styled in Bowl

-The truth is that these Spicy Italian Marinated Mushrooms are a bit addictive and so easy to just enjoy a la carte when you need a little pick-me-up or a quick snack.
-They are so easy to prepare that you will never buy the store-bought versions again.
+The truth is that these Spicy Italian Pickled Mushrooms are a bit addictive and perfect to just enjoy a la carte when you need a little pick-me-up or a quick snack.
+They are super easy to prepare that you will never buy the store-bought versions again.

-To make Spicy Italian Marinated Mushrooms, we will be using the following ingredients:
+To make these quick pickled mushrooms, we’ll be using the following ingredients:

-• Water, Vinegar and Salt: As the mushrooms are essentially being pickled in this recipe, we need the basic pickling ingredients of water, acid and salt.
+• Water, Vinegar and Salt: As the mushrooms are essentially being pickled in this recipe, we need the basic pickling ingredients of water, acid and salt for the “brine” or marinade.
 I use basic, distilled white vinegar as the acid in this recipe as it has a very neutral flavor.
 However, this can be switched up for another vinegar of your choosing.
 For a bit sweeter taste, try apple cider vinegar.
+White or red wine vinegar are both great options.
 Or, consider adding in some fresh lemon juice for citrus flavor.
 Keep in mind that each vinegar will add its own unique flavor to the finished product.
 As for the salt, I almost always use sea salt in my cooking, but any salt will do.

-• Aromatics: Chili peppers, shallots, garlic, thyme and parsley are all used in this recipe to add layers of flavor and heat to the finished product.
+• Aromatics: Red pepper flakes, shallots, garlic cloves, thyme and parsley are all used in this recipe to add layers of flavor and heat to the finished product.
 But, this is where you can choose to be creative if you desire.
 If you are not a fan of spicy foods, leave out the chilis!
 And, almost any herb or combination thereof will work well in this recipe.
 Dill and rosemary are also great options.

 • Extra-Virgin Olive Oil: This is the time to pull out your very best extra-virgin olive oil!
 Drizzling and tossing the mushrooms with olive oil is the very last step before serving, so all the nuances of its flavor will come through in this recipe.
 My choice is Tuscan Olio Piro extra-virgin olive oil.